trim21/gm-fetch/README.md

 ## Introduction

-It's not 100% same with fetch API because some security limit like corss site request doesn't exist on `GM.xmlHttpRequest`.
+It's not 100% same with fetch API because some security limit like cors site request doesn't exist on `GM.xmlHttpRequest`.

+Also doesn't support `AbortSignal`.

 You can set some HTTP headers allowed by `GM.xmlHttpRequest` but not allowed by standard fetch API.